chimera-linux/chimera-linux.github.io/downloads/index.md

 * `x86_64` - console only
 * `ppc64le` - graphical (GNOME)
 * `ppc64le` - console only
+* `aarch64` - graphical (GNOME)
+* `aarch64` - console only

 All images are available [here](https://repo.chimera-linux.org/live).

 There are also `aarch64` platform images for Raspberry Pi (3 and 4, all variants including 400 and compute modules) and Pinebook Pro.
-There are no ISO images for aarch64 yet (GRUB is not ready).
-The device images are console-only, but a desktop environment can be installed into them.
+These are strictly console-only, but it is possible to install a desktop into them.

 In addition to ISOs and device images, there are also rootfs tarballs (in `base-minimal` and `base-core` variants for all architectures as